stat545ubc-2022/assignment-b1-and-b2-akashp21/Assignment B1/Independent-t-test-function.md

 suppressPackageStartupMessages(library(digest)) # digesting output
 ```

-@description The function conducts an independent 2 sample t-test on the
+(Exercise 2) @description The function conducts an independent 2 sample
-data of interest.
-It will determine whether the independent t-test
+t-test on the data of interest.
+It will determine whether the
-requires the use of equal variances or unequal variances based on the
+independent t-test requires the use of equal variances or unequal
-outcome of Levene’s and Bartlett’s tests at a significance level of
+variances based on the outcome of Levene’s and Bartlett’s tests at a
-0.05.
-The t-test conducted also uses a significance level of 0.05, since
+significance level of 0.05.
+The t-test conducted also uses a
-this is the level of significance commonly used.
+significance level of 0.05, since this is the level of significance
+commonly used.

 @param exp_var Qualitative explanatory variable (The use of exp_var
 should be appropriate in this instance since it is referring to the